rockstargowtham/auto-annotated-portfolio/content/pages/projects/project-one.md

 date: ''
 client: ''
 description: >-
-  Gained valuable experience in the field of Big Data/Data Science, using cutting-edge technologies such as Hadoop, Hive, Spark, Solr Lucene, Machine Learning, and Neural Networks.
+  I taught the students and corrected their papers and Gained valuable experience in the field of Big Data/Data Science, using cutting-edge technologies such as Hadoop, Hive, Spark, Solr Lucene, Machine Learning, and Neural Networks.
 ---